Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 ## Project Overview

-This project involved the conceptual design of a 3U CubeSat intended to conduct space situational awareness operations in Geosynchronous Earth Orbit.
-The design required multidisciplinary coordination across structural, thermal, power, and mission subsystems.
+My capstone project is focused on the conceptual design of a 3U CubeSat intended to conduct space situational awareness (SSA) operations in Geosynchronous Earth Orbit.
+Our group is comprised of 8 students with unique roles contributing to the design and integration of the spacecraft.
+The primary objective of the mission is to perform optical SSA on all objects in the geostationary belt, to include both active satellites & debris.
+To accomplish this task, the spacecraft will take multi-image, inertial stare collects of GEO objects and identify resident space objects (RSOs) captured in each image.
+Ultimately, the CubeSat will obtain estimated orbital trajectories of each RSO and create an SSA catalog of the GEO belt.
+Additionally, the mission lifetime & total cost cap for the project are set at 2 years & $200,000 split between build cost, labor hours, and testing facility usage.
+To track our progress, the project follows a formal systems engineering lifecycle, with four milestone reviews spread from August 2025 to April 2026.
+So far, we have completed the Systems Requirements Review, Preliminary Design Review, and Critical Design Review, with Operational Readiness Review on the horizon to be completed in the coming months.

 ---